8 Benefits Of Walking Barefoot + Tips On How To Start Grounding

 Many people don’t think twice before putting on their shoes in the morning.
 They wear shoes to go out for a run, to go to work, to walk the dog, to work out at the gym, and sometimes even around the house.

-A case can easily be made for the benefits of shoes in terms of protecting the soles of the feet from the sharp and potentially dangerous litter or debris on manmade roads and sidewalks, but aside from a cultural expectation that shoes should be worn in public, there is really no reason that shoes would have to be worn on grass or soft and natural surfaces like dirt.
+A case can easily be made for the benefits of shoes in terms of protecting the soles of the feet from sharp objects and potentially dangerous litter or debris on manmade roads and sidewalks, but aside from a cultural expectation that shoes should be worn in public, there is really no reason that shoes would have to be worn on grass or soft and natural surfaces like dirt.

 In fact, in some parts of the world and amongst people of certain cultures, walking barefoot is the normal way of life.

-If you can get away from the asphalt and concrete that dominate the outdoor surfaces in many areas, there are indeed benefits of walking barefoot on grass and natural earth.
+If you can get away from the asphalt and concrete that dominate the outdoor surfaces in many areas, there are indeed benefits of barefoot walking on grass and natural earth.

 A person barefoot in the grass.